fernando24164/testing_django_2/README.md

 # Testing django
-Proof of concept testing front an back in Django v2
+Proof of concept testing front and back in Django v2

 To execute it you will need Vagrant in your system all that projects needs it is in bootstrap file.